akyriako/cloudtrace-exporter/README.md

 - `NEO4J_USER` the username to use for authentication
 - `NEO4J_PASSWORD` the password to use for authentication

+> [!NOTE]
-> **_NOTE:_**  At the moment the client wrapper around Neo4j driver, built in `neo4j_sink`, is supporting only Basic Auth.
+> At the moment, the client wrapper around Neo4j driver, built in `neo4j_sink`, is supporting only Basic Auth.

 ## Deployment

 The project is coming with a `Makefile` that takes care of everything for you, from building (using [ko](https://ko.build/);
 neither a `Dockerfile` is needed nor docker registries to push the generated container images) to deployment on a Kubernetes cluster.
 Only thing you need, is to have a Kubernetes cluster in place, already employed with **Knative Serving & Eventing** artifacts.

-Before installing you need to define the values of cts_exporter environment variables in `deploy/manifests/cloudtrace-exporter-configmap.yaml` e.g:
+Before installing you need to define the values of **cts_exporter** environment variables in `deploy/manifests/cloudtrace-exporter-configmap.yaml` e.g:

 ```yaml
 apiVersion: v1